phoenix-rtos/phoenix-rtos-doc/coding/index.md

 int foo_init(void);
 ```

+### PS-CODE-021
 If a library consists of submodules (i.e. well separated modules within one library) then second underscore can be used
 to separate library from submodule and from functionality names.

+#### Note:
-Please note that in general such functions shouldn't be
-a part of API, but need to adhere to namespace rules as can not be `static` also.
-Example of this naming scheme:
+Please note that in general such functions shouldn't be a part of API, but need to adhere to namespace rules as can not be `static` also.

+#### Example
 ```c
 int libfoo_bar_start();
 ```

 ## Function length
+### PS-CODE-022

-Function should be not longer than 200 lines of code and not shorter than 10 lines of code.
+Function shall be not longer than 200 lines of code and not shorter than 10 lines of code.

 ## Variables
+### PS-CODE-023

-Variables should be named with one short words without the underline characters.
-If one word is not enough for variable
+Variables should be named with one short word without the underscore characters.

+### PS-CODE-024
+For variable names, longer than one word, the camelCase shall be used.

+### PS-CODE-025
-name then use camelCase.
-When defining a variable, assign it a value, do not assume that its value is zero. **In the
+When defining a variable, it shall be assigned with a value (do not assume that its value is zero).

+#### Note:
-kernel code always initialize global/static variables in runtime.** There's not `.bss` and `.data` initialization in
+**In the kernel code always initialize global/static variables in runtime.** There's not `.bss` and `.data` initialization in
 the kernel.

+### PS-CODE-026
 `const` should be used whenever it is not expected or prohibited for value to change.

 ## Local variables - kernel
+### PS-CODE-027
+Local variables shall be defined before the function code in the kernel.

+### PS-CODE-028
-Local variables should be defined before the function code.
-The stack usage and number of local variables should be
+The stack usage and number of local variables should be minimized in the kernel.

+### PS-CODE-029
-minimized.
-Static local variables are not allowed.
+Static local variables shall not be used in the kernel.

+### Example
 ```c
 void *_kmalloc_alloc(u8 hdridx, u8 idx)
 {